TheresaLui/SelfHelpContent_v2/README.md

 # Self Help Content

-This respository is the self-help content that is used in the Ibiza portal for the troubleshoot blade and for case submission.
+This repository is the self-help content that is used in the Ibiza portal for the troubleshoot blade and for case submission.

 Read the [documentation](https://aka.ms/selfhelpguide) for how to author and edit this content.